Caregiver Information and Resources

 8 Unselfish Ways for a Caregiver to Take Care of Yourself (PDF format) - tips for caregivers on how to ease your life

-AGE Caregiver Blog - Information and insight on caring for an older loved one
+AGE Caregiver Blog - Information and insight on caring for an older family member.

-Alzheimer's Support Groups in Central Texas - Comprehensive list of Alzheimer's-specific support groups throughout Central Texas, courtesy of the Alzheimer's Association Capital of Texas Chapter
+Alzheimer's Disease Respite Groups and Day Care - Alzheimer's-specific community-based respite groups throughout Central Texas, courtesy of Alzheimer's Texas.

-Alzheimer's Respite Groups and Day Care - Alzheimer's-specific community-based respite groups throughout Central Texas, courtesy of the Alzheimer's Association Capital of Texas Chapter
+Alzheimer's Disease Support Groups in Central Texas - Comprehensive list of Alzheimer's-specific support groups throughout Central Texas, courtesy of Alzheimer's Texas.

 Coping with Caregiving (PDF format) - Comprehensive booklet by past Williamson County Caregiver Conference keynote speaker Andrew Crocker, M.S., addressing how to manage stress when caring for an elderly family member.